The News Editor should list new stories in Slack under the #news-and-sport channel.

 Style/slug the clips BBC SUBJECT SPEAKER so

-BBC BUSES JOHNSON
+BBC BUSES BRISTOW

 There are additional sources under the News Tab on the Chrome screen.